 Newton is a somewhat small town located in the state of New Jersey.
 With a population of 7,979 people and seven constituent neighborhoods, Newton is the 246th largest community in New Jersey.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Newton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Newton is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Newton who work in office and administrative support (14.02%), sales jobs (8.68%), and management occupations (7.86%).
+Overall, Newton is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Newton who work in office and administrative support (15.01%), sales jobs (10.73%), and management occupations (6.87%).

 Also of interest is that Newton has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Newton citizens is a little higher than the average for US cities and towns: 23.11% of adults in Newton have at least a bachelor's degree.
+The population of Newton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Newton, 22.65% have at least a bachelor's degree.

 The most common language spoken in Newton is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and African languages.